mcvendrell/widget_switch/com.mcvendrell.switch/docs/README.md

 ```

 ## Position and Style the Switch
-In your .tss file for the view, you can style and position your Switch as you would any other control, using any valid properties for [Ti.UI.ScrollableView object](http://docs.appcelerator.com/titanium/latest/#!/api/Titanium.UI.ScrollableView).
+In your .tss file for the view, you can style and position your Switch as you would any other control, using any valid properties for [Ti.UI.View object](http://docs.appcelerator.com/titanium/latest/#!/api/Titanium.UI.View).

 ```
 "#mySwitch": {